ros2/ros2_documentation/source/Tutorials/Launch-Files/Using-Substitutions.rst

 These ``LaunchConfiguration`` substitutions allow us to acquire the value of the launch argument in any part of the launch description.

 ``DeclareLaunchArgument`` is used to define the launch argument that can be passed from the above launch file or from the console.
-Default values of launch arguments are defined using ``TextSubstitution``.

 .. code-block:: python